elasticio/elasticio.github.io/content/_getting-started/platform-tour.md

 many actions to include in your own workflows.
 Here you can copy your API Key which is purposefully obfuscated.
 Just click on the API key.

-If you suspect your API Key might be compromissed (you gave to somebody and forgot about it) or you would like to just re-generate it you can do it here.
+If you suspect your API Key might be compromised (you gave to somebody and forgot about it) or you would like to just re-generate it you can do it here.
 Click on **Generate new API Key** button to get the following prompt: